nkarni/meteor-stock/README.md

         └── startup
 ```

+### Hierarchy of Opinion~~atedness~~

+meteor-stock is highly opionionated but forms none of its own.
+Its code conventions start with the official Meteor Style Guide.
+When that document doesn't express an opinion (such as in the case of file naming conventions), it goes with opinions from the the Discover Meteor Book/Microscope example.
+When opinionas aren't forthcoming htere (such as with the use of single or double quotes) opinion, it defaults to the jQuery style guide (which has an opinion on [everything](http://contribute.jquery.org/style-guide/js/#quotes).
+Ever.)

+###   Won't Muck With Your Existing Work

 meteor-stock will not automatically overwrite existing files or directories.
 If it encouters a conflict, you will be asked whether or not to replace existing files.

 ### Typical Workflow